mauricioscastro/rlmdb/README.md

 single inserts resulting from XQuery updates faces long delays when huge bulks are being created (new large XML documents).

-allied to this there's the idea of replicating basex data (now laying over lmdb), so after trying some options at hand like jgroups-raft, kafka and bookkeeper I will give bookkeeper a go and put these 3 together to be used in basex-lmdb.
+allied to this there's the idea of replicating basex data (now laying over lmdb), so after trying some options at hand like jgroups-raft, kafka and bookkeeper I will give bookkeeper a go for replicating the lmdb key/values.

 the wrapper classes will be oriented to lmdb. first because the [related project](https://github.com/mauricioscastro/basex-lmdb)
 (running isolated) was developed first with lmdb in mind only and second because leveldb role here is that